-Is Martin's Famous Pastry Shoppe Sandwich Potato Bread healthy?
-A closer look at the label
+Martin's Famous Pastry Shoppe Sandwich Potato Bread label check: why it scored 33/100

 Blume score